Flatwater Paddling in Eastern North Carolina

 While you’re in Manteo, take a break from your exploring to enjoy a late lunch at the Lost Colony Brewery and Café.
 Refuel with the Carolina Crab Cake, Roanoke Shrimp Melt or Lump Crabmeat Au Gratin Burger, take a quick tour of the brewery and you’re ready for more exploring of the natural world variety.

 You might want to start that exploring on foot to work off lunch.
-A short drive east to the Outer Banks is the Nags Head Woods Ecological Preserve.
+A short drive east to the Outer Banks is the Nags Head Woods Preserve.
 More than 5 miles of trail penetrate this 1,111-acre preserve, one of the largest remaining maritime forests along the East Coast.
 Keep your binoculars handy to check out the more than 100 species of birds, 15 species of amphibians and 28 species of reptiles documented in the preserve.

 Day 3: Explore More Intimate Inland Waters

 Your attention shifts inland on Day 3, with an early start from base camp Edenton.
 And because of your long and busy Day 2, the day should probably start with a caffeinated beverage, along with a baked-on-the-premises biscotti at the Edenton Coffee House Bakery and Cafe downtown.
-As you wait for your Nutter Butter Mocha, call down the street to Emilio’s General Store for a “take away” sandwich (the Edentonian, perhaps, a deli sandwich with a splash of pimento cheese).
+As you wait for your Nutter Butter Mocha, call down the street to Emilio’s General Store for a “take away” sandwich (the Edentonian, perhaps: a deli sandwich with a splash of pimento cheese).

 A walk down South Broad Street to the Town Harbor reveals spiffy sailboats and yachts – and out-the-door canoe and kayak rentals for a trip on Queen Anne Creek, which feeds the harbor.
-A nice “urban” paddle that gives you a different perspective on the waterfront and Edenton’s Cotton Mill Historic District.
+The nice “urban” paddle gives you a different perspective on the waterfront and Edenton’s Cotton Mill Historic District.

 Drive north of town on N.C.
 32 and check the various millponds and sleepy creeks that feed the Chowan River.
 The Dillard Creek paddle trail begins at the base of an old milldam and meanders 4 miles to the Chowan.
 The surrounding country is actively farmed, but a narrow buffer of ancient bald cypress and coastal hardwoods insulates the creek from civilization.
-Be patient, paddle softly and your likelihood increases of catching a wood duck before it erupts from the brush or a yellow slider before it abandons its sunny perch on a downed log.
+Be patient, paddle softly, and your likelihood increases of catching a wood duck before it erupts from the brush or a yellow slider before it abandons its sunny perch on a downed log.

 You won’t want to be on the creek come sunset, but the adjoining millpond is a grand place to end the day.
-Leave a small light at the put-in, paddle out to where you can still see the light, and end your Eastern North Carolina paddling journey in a blaze of orange and yellow fading to pink, purple and crimson.
+Leave a small light at the put-in, paddle out to where you can still see the light, and end your eastern North Carolina paddling journey in a blaze of orange and yellow fading to pink, purple and crimson.